kickcode/WindowAndControlsDemo/README.md

-# BasicWindowAndControlsDemo
+# WindowAndControlsDemo

-A RubyMotion OS X app that takes the default OS X skeleton app, and adds some basic controls (a button and a label via textfield), along with very simple interactivity.
+A RubyMotion OS X app that takes the default OS X skeleton app, and in different branches adds user interface elements to demonstrate different ways of building up an application window, with varying complexity.

-For the accompanying tutorial, see: http://kickcode.com/blog/2014/12/17/how-to-build-a-basic-window-in-a-mac-os-x-app-with-rubymotion.html
+Branches:

+* master - default OS X skeleton app that other branches and tutorials are based off
+* basic - adding some basic controls (a button and a label via textfield), along with very simple interactivity, see: http://kickcode.com/blog/2014/12/17/how-to-build-a-basic-window-in-a-mac-os-x-app-with-rubymotion.html

 ## Requirements